UofTCoders/council/course/meetings/eeb-asher-martin-2018-02-14.md

 -   More updates during the project work, have a set of questions that the student answer at the beginning of each class to make sure they share their struggles and surceases with the other groups
+-   We are free to reuse any assignments we want, just take them down from the homepage.

 <a id="org9e6dffd"></a>